JannatulHappy/JannatulHappy/README.md

 skills and a collaborative mindset.
 Passionate about crafting efficient and user-friendly web applications, committed to continuous learning for organizational growth.

+## What I'm Up To

+- Currently working on making a website with a unique and appealing design
+- Learning JavaScript, React, Redux, and Mongoose to stay on top of industry trends
+- Exploring collaborative opportunities on GitHub
+- Available for discussions on web development
 ## Technologies and Tools

 <p align="center">